-Vandy Beth Glenn is a Georgia native, writer, editor, public speaker, skeptic, marathoner, cosplayer, former Naval officer, former grad student, lawsuit plaintiff, unsuccessful guitarist, future beauty pageant winner, future flying car driver, and transwoman.
-She lives in Decatur, Georgia, with her human partner, four feline dependents, a Mac Pro, a shed full of half-finished projects, far too many unread books, and an ever-growing DVD collection.
-She attended the University of Georgia, but hopes you won’t let be a thing.
+Vandy Beth Glenn is a Georgia native, public speaker, writer, runner, cosplayer, former Naval officer, lawsuit plaintiff, and transwoman.
+She lives in Decatur, Georgia, with her human partner, two feline dependents, a treadmill, and far too many unread books.
+She holds a journalism degree from the University of Georgia.

 In September 2009 Vandy Beth was invited to speak to the Labor Committee of the U.S. House of Representatives to talk about her firing and urge passage of the Employment Non-Discrimination Act (ENDA).
-She was told she was the first transgender person to address a Congressional committee.
-The representatives were all touched by her account and convinced of the need for ENDA, and promptly failed to act in any way whatsoever.
+She was the first transgender person to address a Congressional committee.

 She consults with other writers on making their LGBT characters more true to life.